smlindauer/open-model-manager-resources/runOpenMM/README.md

 docker container rm openmm
 ```

-Also, a set of volumes will be created for you
+Also, a set of volumes will be created for you:

 ```
 $ docker volume ls